-• Promoting good health behaviors through nutrition education, nutrition screening and intervention services.

-- Assisting individuals to gain access to nutrition and other disease prevention and health promotion services to delay the onset of adverse health conditions from poor nutritional health or sedentary behavior. - Serving wholesome, safe, nutritionally balanced meals through the promotion of high food safety and sanitation standards. - Targeting older adults who have the greatest economic or social need.
+- Promoting good health behaviors through nutrition education, nutrition screening and intervention services. - Assisting individuals to gain access to nutrition and other disease prevention and health promotion services to delay the onset of adverse health conditions from poor nutritional health or sedentary behavior. - Providing 1/3 of the daily food requirement for seniors of a wholesome, safe, nutritionally balanced meal through the promotion of high food safety and sanitation standards. - Targeting older adults who have the greatest economic or social need. - Promoting social interaction through both Dining Centers and the Home Delivered Meal settings enabling people to feel cared for, valued, and part of a network which helps combat stress and improve overall sense of well-being and increasing social connectedness.

-Richland County has four active meal sites and delivers meals to homebound individuals from three of those four sites.
-Volunteers are priceless and supplement paid staff to assist at all of the meals sites, as well as assist with the delivery of meals to homebound individuals from the Richland Center Meal Site.
+Richland County has three active meal sites and delivers meals to homebound individuals from two of those three sites.
+Volunteers are priceless, lending their time, compassion, and dedication to making a difference in our communities through the Richland County Nutrition Senior Program.
+Volunteers supplement paid staff by assisting at all of the meals sites as well as delivering Meals on Wheels Richland County to homebound individuals within our local communities.